AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).

-## scch5, SCC instance family with high clock speed
+## scch5, SCC instance family with high clock speeds

 Features

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
--   Supports only standard SSDs and ultra disks.
+-   Supports standard SSDs and ultra disks only.
--   Supports both RoCE and VPCs, of which RoCE is dedicated to RDMA communication.
+-   Supports both RoCE and VPCs.
+RoCE is dedicated to RDMA communication.
--   Provides all the features of ECS Bare Metal Instance.
+-   Provides all features of ECS Bare Metal Instance.
--   Equipped with 3.1 GHz Intel ® Xeon ® Gold 6149 \(Skylake\) processors.
+-   Uses 3.1 GHz Intel ® Xeon ® Gold 6149 \(Skylake\) processors
 -   Offers a CPU-to-memory ratio of 1:3.
--   Scenarios:
+-   Applies to the following scenarios:
     -   Large-scale machine learning training
     -   Large-scale high performance scientific computing and simulations
     -   Large-scale data analysis, batch processing, and video encoding